-The percentage of completion method is used to calculate the amount of revenue and therefore income that can be recognized by a business on a long term project.
+The percentage of completion method is used to calculate the amount of revenue and therefore income that can be recognized by a business on long-term construction project.
 The method is in accordance with the matching or accruals concept of accounting, and ensures that the costs incurred on the project are matched to the revenues arising from that project.

 In summary the method calculates the percentage completion of the project by taking the ratio of costs incurred to date to the total estimated costs, and applies that percentage to the estimated total revenue arising from the project.